 Joe Barillaro Joe is a scenic artist for the film and television industry as well as a fine artist in his spare time.
 He drew a really awesome picture of a dog in a graveyard for Halloween back in 2006 and it adorned the back of Noah's old school brick phone.
 It's one of Virginia's most treasured pieces of art.
 We knew from the get-go that Joe had to be a part of gather here.
 And we're so glad he thinks we're hip enough to associate with.
 Joe's based in Somerville and you may have seen some of his art around Greater Boston.
 To see more of Joe's work visit his website.

 Noah Dubreuil is Virginia's partner in crime (not real crime, but you know, life).
 Noah is a props assistant and on-set dresser for film and television (he just started filming (yet another) little (big) feature film!.
-He's also a computer whiz and handles the finances.
+He's also a computer whiz and handles our taxes.
 You can find Noah behind the counter pretty much every Sunday cutting fabric, assisting with yarn selection and just being swell.
-Noah spends his free time playing Angry Birds and learning to needle felt.
+Noah spends his free time playing pinball and learning to needle felt.
 Noah's Canadian.

-Sammy Berna, Maggie Brown, Stacie Dolin, Carla Goodwin, Danielle Shields, Maritza Soto and Emily Wensberg make up our crafty genius team.
+Alisa Braithwaite, Maggie Brown, Stacie Dolin, Carla Goodwin, Margaret Oh (MO), Danielle Shields, and Maritza Soto make up our crafty genius team.
 Each is versed in multiple crafts and are artists in their own right, we couldn't open our doors without these contemporary crafters!
-Sammy designed our children's fashion and fiber summer camp program.
-She can't wait to show your young maker how to sew/knit/crochet/embroider/quilt!
+Alisa is a part-time crochet instructor and full-time crafter & writer.
+She crochets beautiful sweaters and teaches literature full-time at Milton Academy.
 Maggie is a jane-of-all-trades.
 A little bit of knitting, a little bit of sewing.
 Maggie spends time behind the counter assisting customers with their project needs, making a smilodon costume for her son, and is probably more enthusiastic than anyone's mother about their project!
 Stacie aka NJ Stacie is a book binder, spinner, knitter, crocheter, stitcher, paper cutter, and MAKER.
 She teaches at the North Bennet Street School, has a new book out and we just don't even know why she wants to work with us but we're glad she does.
 Carla is a graduate of Mass Art, she is an amazing artist combining embroidery and illustration in her work.
 She also crochets and sews!
-Carla is one of our Kids are Alright sewing instructors.
+Carla is at the helm of Kids are Alright and Fiber Friday children's programs.
+MO is an illustrator and maker living in Somerville.
+You might also recognize her behind the counter at Kick*ss Cupcakes in Davis Square.
 Danielle is a knitting rockstar.
 She's been collaborating with Knit Collage these days and has recently been bitten by the sewing bug!
 The Ice Cream Dress she recently made for her daughter is ADORABLE!
-Maritza is our wicked awesome quilting and softie instructor.
+Maritza is a quilting instructor.
 Mother of two, maker of all things and funny to boot, we're lucky to have her as part of the family.
 Definitely check out Maritza's website to see what incredible things she is making.
-Emily joins us from the world of fashion and is launching her very own made-to-order dress shop this summer.
-She's a fabulous knitter and has a rich background in customer service having worked at Brooklyn General and H&M.

 Alison Gordon and Sophie Ordway are our store managers.
-Sophie makes sure the store operates smoothly, handling inventory and sales while Alison takes care of emails, places orders and teaches sewing classes.
-Working together they make it possible for multiple classes to happen simultaneously and our stock up-to-date!
-Both of them are incredibly talented craftspeople well-versed in multiple crafts.
+Sophie makes sure the store operates smoothly, handling inventory and sales while Alison takes care of emails, places orders and teaches beginner/intermediate sewing classes.
+Working together they make it possible for multiple classes to happen simultaneously and keep our stock up-to-date!
+Both of them are incredibly talented craftspeople, well-versed in multiple crafts and the handcraft movement.